This is the prettiest Persimmon Salad with Lemon Vinaigrette to celebrate the beautiful Japanese fruit!

-Persimmon Salad with Lemon Vinaigrette
+Winter Persimmon Salad Recipe with Lemon Vinaigrette

 What are Persimmons?

-Persimmons are beautiful orange fruits that are native to Japan.
-They have a thick, shiny skin, and a juicy interior.
-There are multiple different persimmon varieties, and they’re in season during the late fall and winter.
-I grew up eating persimmons and prefer fuyu, the smaller fruit, to hachiya, which are larger and more oblong.
-Fuyu persimmons tend to have a firmer texture, while hachiya can become super soft and almost jelly-like inside, so you can scoop out the center with a spoon.
+They are one of my favorite fruits.
+I grew up eating persimmons and prefer the fuyu variety, the smaller fruit, to hachiya persimmons, which are larger and more oblong.
+Crunchy fuyu persimmons tend to have a firmer texture, while hachiya can become super soft and almost jelly-like inside so that you can scoop out the center with a spoon.

 How to Buy Persimmons